etiamz/optiscope/README.md

 ## Acknowledgements

-Thanks to Marvin Borner ([@marvinborner]) for usefull discussions about optimality and side effectfull computation, as well as revealing a crucial memory management bug when activating both active scopes.
+Thanks to Marvin Borner ([@marvinborner]) for usefull discussions about optimality & side effectfull computation, as well as revealing a crucial memory management bug when activating both active scopes.

 [@marvinborner]: https://github.com/marvinborner